The question is do you recognize his name?

 Once more Nobel Johnson would play a Chinese character as Li Po in the 1929 early talkie film "The Mysterious Dr. Fu Manchu" starring Warner Oland.
 Unlike a lot of other silent film actors Noble Johnson made the transition to sound without difficulty.
 "The Mysterious Dr. Fu Manchu" was followed in 1930 by "Moby Dick" starring John Barrymore as Captain Ahab.
 Noble Johnson played Queequeg.

-Note the heavy black face on Noble Johnson for the role.
-This entire motion picture is considered lost, but I found a few "found" scenes put together for an 11 minute video.
+"Moby Dick" is considered lost, but I found a few "found" scenes put together for an 11 minute video.
 It quality and size ratio is not perfect, but you get to see Johnson as Queequg about 8 minutes into it.

 Here's the link: